apify/actor-vector-database-integrations/actors/chroma/README.md

 # Chroma integration

-The Apify Chroma database integration seamlessly transfers selected data from Apify Actors to a Chroma database.
+The Apify Chroma integration seamlessly transfers selected data from Apify Actors to a Chroma database.

-Is there anything you find unclear or missing?
-Please don't hesitate to inform us by creating an issue.

-⚠️ **Note**: This Actor is meant to be used together with other Actors' integration section.
+💡 **Note**: This Actor is meant to be used together with other Actors' integration sections.
-For instance, if you are using the [Website Content Crawler](https://apify.com/apify/website-content-crawler), you can enable Chroma database integration to store vectors in Chroma.
+For instance, if you are using the [Website Content Crawler](https://apify.com/apify/website-content-crawler), you can activate Chroma integration to save web data as vectors to Chroma.

-Apify Chroma integration computes OpenAI embeddings and store them in Chroma.
-It uses [LangChain](https://www.langchain.com/) to interact with [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [Chroma](https://www.trychroma.com/).

-For more information how to leverage vector stores in Apify platform, see a similar [Pinecone integration](https://github.com/HonzaTuron/pinecone) and detailed blog post [what Pinecone is and why you should use it with your LLMs](https://blog.apify.com/what-is-pinecone-why-use-it-with-llms/).
+For more information how to leverage vector stores in Apify platform, see [Pinecone integration](https://github.com/HonzaTuron/pinecone) and detailed blog post [what Pinecone is and why you should use it with your LLMs](https://blog.apify.com/what-is-pinecone-why-use-it-with-llms/).

 ## Description

-The Chroma-integration is designed to compute and store vectors from other Actors' data.
-It uses langchain to interact with `OpenAI` and `Chroma`.
+Apify Chroma integration computes embeddings and store them in Chroma.
+It uses [LangChain](https://www.langchain.com/) to compute embeddings and interact with [Chroma](https://www.trychroma.io/).

-1. Get `dataset_id` from an `Apify Actor` output (passed automatically via integration).
+1. Get `datasetId` from an `Apify Actor` output (passed automatically via integration).
 2. Get dataset using `Apify Python SDK`.
-3. [Optional] Split text data into chunks using `langchain`'s `RecursiveCharacterTextSplitter` (enable/disable using `perform_chunking` and specify `chunk_size`, `chunk_overlap`)
+3. [Optional] Split text data into chunks using `langchain`'s `RecursiveCharacterTextSplitter` (enable/disable using `performChunking` and specify `chunkSize`, `chunkOverlap`)
-4. Compute embeddings using `OpenAI`
+4. Compute embeddings
 5. Save data into `Chroma`

 ## Before you start

 To utilize this integration, ensure you have:

-- An OpenAI account and an OpenAI API token.
-Create a free account at [OpenAI](https://beta.openai.com/).
 - `Chroma` operational on a server or localhost.
+- An account to compute embeddings using one of the providers (e.g., OpenAI or Cohere), or you can use free Huggingface models.

 For quick Chroma setup, refer to [Chroma deployment](https://docs.trychroma.com/deployment#docker).
 Chroma can be run in a Docker container with the following commands: